 This game is a single room, and is meant to be viewed at a leisurely pace - you are encouraged to meditate on the haikus, rather than rush to collect them!
 The haikus generated are unique to each session.
 To see more / different haikus, you are invited to return to the garden at different points during the day, and throughout the year, to witness the changing scene, with the generated text reflecting these temporal shifts.

 The garden changes automatically in the morning (roughly between 5-10am), at daytime (between 10-5pm), in the evening (~5-8pm), and at night-time (~8pm-5am), depending on the time of year.
-It will change seasons automatically at the start of UK meteorological Spring (1 March), Summer (1 June), Autumn (1 September), and Winter (1 December).
-It plays with (gentle) ambient sound and music.
+It will change seasons automatically, depending on local hemisphere.
+For Northern latitudes, the start of Spring is 1 March; Summer is 1 June; Autumn is 1 September; Winter is 1 December.
+These invert for Southern latitudes.
+This piece plays with (gentle) ambient sound and music.

 This piece was inspired by poem.exe, a haiku generating bot by Liam Cooke.